Sport in Jordan: Taekwondo

 Taekwondo in Jordan has grown in popularity and earned a positive reputation, given its successes at the international stage.
 The martial art was introduced in 1973, after the Jordan Royal Guard requested two teams of taekwondo trainers from Taiwan to train their members in it as a sport of self-defense.
 Chion-Hwa Chen, who was one of the coaches present, decided not to leave Jordan and ended up becoming a Jordanian citizen, in addition to being credited as the godfather of taekwondo in Jordan.
 Today, taekwondo serves an important role in Jordan–South Korea relations.

 Ahmad Abughaush made Jordanian Olympic history when he won Jordan's first ever Olympic medal, after defeating Russia's Aleksey Denisenko during the 2016 Summer Olympics – Men's 68 kg competition.
 He also received a hero's welcome, including the Jordanian Royal Family congratulating him, as well as being awarded 100,000 JD by the Jordan Olympic Committee, upon his return to Amman.

-Saleh Al-Sharabaty and Zaid Kareem have also earned Olympic silver medals at the 2020 and 2024 Summer Olympics, respectively.
+Saleh El-Sharabaty and Zaid Kareem have also earned Olympic silver medals at the 2020 and 2024 Summer Olympics, respectively.